snabbco/snabb/README.md

 ## Examples and documentation

 Apart from the tests, there are now some examples at in the examples directory; more to come.

-There will be documentation before the 1.0 release, trying to work out the best way to incorporate it.
+There will be proper documentation before the 1.0 release, apologies for it not being available sooner.
+I understand how important it is...

 ## Testing